For reliable meetings, please arrange an appointment via mail.

 Otherwise, you can try to drop by at my office.

 Dr. rer. nat.
 Benjamin Erb

-Benjamin Erb is currently employed as a research assistant at the Institute of Distributed Systems.
+Benjamin Erb is employed as a research assistant at the Institute of Distributed Systems.
 He holds a Diploma degree in Computer Science in Media and a Bachelor degree in Psychology from Ulm University.
-In 2019, he received his doctoral degree for his work on a novel live graph computing approach that has combined concepts of traditional graph computing with features from event-driven architectures.
+In 2019, he received his doctoral degree for his work on a novel live graph computing approach that combines concepts of traditional graph computing with features from event-driven architectures.

 - processing on evolving graphs and offline graphs

 - architectures for data systems with special requirements and capabilities